 We follow the FADGI standards for creation of still images.
 Because many of our books are digitized by the Internet Archive, which does not follow those standards, we don't guarantee that every page image will meet all the FADGI standards, however all images should be at least 300ppi.

-For digitization done in-house we create TIFFs as master images and then uncompressed and compressed JPEG2000s as derivatives.
+Digitization done in-house creates TIFFs as master images and then uncompressed and compressed JPEG2000s as derivatives.
 Internet Archive uses lossy, compressed JPEG2000s as master images.

-More information about our equipment can be found on the Imaging Center department's page.
+More information about our equipment can be found on the Digital Library department's page.

-We do not digitize for preservation, only for access.
+We typically do not digitize for preservation, only for access.